Cumberland Building Society Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Common questions asked concerning the Cumberland Building Society Solicitor Panel from members of the public
+Cumberland Building Society Solicitor Panel Recently Asked Questions from members of the public

-We are getting a further advance on our mortgage from Cumberland Building Society as we wish to carry out alterations or improvements our home.
+My wife and I have arranged a further advance on our mortgage from Cumberland Building Society as we wish to carry out a loft conversion to our home.
 Do we need to appoint a solicitor on the Cumberland Building Society conveyancing panel to deal with the legals?

-Cumberland Building Society do not ordinarily instruct a member of their approved list of lawyers to deal with such a matter.
-If they did require any legal work then you would need to ensure that such a lawyer was on the Cumberland Building Society panel
+Cumberland Building Society would not normally appoint a member of their approved list of lawyers to deal with such a matter.
+If they did require any legal work then you would need to ensure that such a lawyer was on the Cumberland Building Society list

 Copyright © Lexsure Limited, 2025